 Levitstown Mill, Co.
 Kildare

-On my trip through The Barrow Way I came across to this picturesque old barley mill near Athy, Co Kildare.
+On my trip through The Barrow Way, I came across this picturesque old barley mill near Athy, Co Kildare.
+Called Levitstown Mill and it is a fine and imposing stone building of the early nineteenth century that forms an imposing landmark in the locality.

-It is called Levitstown Mill and it is a fine and imposing stone building of the early nineteenth century that forms an imposing landmark in the locality.
-The building, although now disused, is of considerable social and historic importance for originally having served as the industrial centre in the region.
+The building, although now disused, is of considerable social and historic importance for originally having served as the industrial center in the region.

 Malgorzata